We're an affiliate

 Strong social skills also take away the aggressiveness and fearful nature that may be in docile Goldens.

-Those that have been socialized well with their immediate environment and more confident and know how to respond to different situations.
+Those who have been socialized well with their immediate environment and more confident and know how to respond to different situations.

 Even though Golden Retrievers are naturally smart, they need constant mental stimulation to improve their brain power.